- Happy Thanksgiving

 From us to you, thank you for choosing an authentic Montessori education for your children.

-- Adventure Running: Upper Elementary students will be participating in Adventure Running on Friday afternoons, led by Upper Elementary French Specialist, Selin.
-They will be running on Oct.
-13, 20, and 27.
-Please ensure they are wearing, or bring, weather appropriate outdoor clothing and footwear; adventure running is rain or shine (unless it’s a thunderstorm).
+- Starting October 12, Upper Elementary students will be participating in Parkour on Friday afternoons, led by Play Project.
+They will be participating on Oct.
+12th, 19th and 26th.
+This will take place at DVMS.
+Please ensure they are wearing, or bring, weather appropriate outdoor clothing and footwear.

 Information and Reminders